-Once accepted, what kind of paperwork is necessary for a child that resides outside the OKCPS school district (Tier 3 or 4)?
+Once accepted, what kind of paperwork is necessary for a child that resides outside the OKCPS district (Tier 3)?

-For those who reside outside the OKCPS school district, an Open Transfer must be completed.
+For those who reside outside the OKCPS school district and whose parent or guardian is employed within the JRCS attendance boundaries, an Open Transfer must be completed.
 The JRCS offices will process the transfer, enter the transfer in the Wave, and issue a transfer number.
 Transfer requests will be submitted to the JRCS Board of Directors and followed up with a letter of notification to the parent.

 Does John Rex School offer special education programs and services?

 Yes.
 John Rex provides a variety of educational programs, which also include special education services.
 Like most public schools, JRCS cannot offer every special education program/service at one school site.
 Therefore, if the IEP team determines that the child should be placed in a specialized program that is not offered at JRCS, we will work closely with OKCPS to place the student in an OKCPS school that offers the appropriate programs and services.

 What happens if a special needs child from Tiers 2 or 3 with an existing IEP applies to John Rex?

 Any child may apply for admission, including any child with an IEP.
 At enrollment, the IEP will be reviewed for service availability.

 If my child currently attends JRCS, will he or she be eligible to attend next year?